Robinpig/Note/docs/CS/Distributed/GFS.md

 ## Master Operation

 The master executes all namespace operations.
-In addition, it manages chunkreplicas throughout the system: it makes placement decisions, creates new chunks and hence replicas, and coordinates various system-wide activities to keep chunks fully replicated, to balance load across all the chunkservers, and to reclaim unused storage.
+In addition, it manages chunk replicas throughout the system: it makes placement decisions, creates new chunks and hence replicas, and coordinates various system-wide activities to keep chunks fully replicated, to balance load across all the chunkservers, and to reclaim unused storage.
 We now discuss each of these topics.